victorprincipe/genpot/README.md

 - `create_PCA.ipynb`, used to create a Kernel PCA map of training and test set structures, to show that there are many abnormal structures in the training set.
 Also shows that the binding energies of elements as determined from the training set structures and test set structures differ.
 - `dftb_calcs.ipynb`, used to calculate DFTB energies and forces for the CSD-1k test set and the _initial_ training set of ~24/6k structures (11 x 2238 configurations, with the 11 most diverse from each crystal selected via FPS)
 - `deepMD_potential.ipynb`, used to prepare files for use with DeepMD.
 Very scrappy notebook, so it might be better to ask Davide Tisi about how to create a deepMD potential as he has more experience.

+# Necessary packages to install

+Please note that you will need the following packages to execute most of the notebooks: